Mysterious Disappearances in US National Parks Remain Unexplained

 Strange Disappearances: New York to Sacramento

-Earlier this year, an unexplained disappearance in a national park made headlines when a man turned up on the other side of the country a week after he went missing, oblivious as to how he got there.
-Luckily, he came to, relatively unscathed, but with a confusing chain of events that brought him from upstate New York to northern California.
+A few years ago, an unexplained disappearance in a national park made headlines when a man turned up on the other side of the country a week after he went missing, oblivious as to how he got there.
+Luckily, he came to, unscathed, but with a confusing chain of events that brought him from upstate New York to northern California.

 Danny Filippidis, a 49-year-old Toronto Fire Department captain, was on an annual ski trip with his colleagues in Lake Placid, New York.
 After a day of skiing at Whiteface Mountain, Filippidis told his friends he was going to take one last run and meet them at the bottom.

 But it soon became apparent that Filippidis disappeared, despite his shoes and clothes remaining in the lodge, and his car in the parking lot.
 Unable to contact his cell phone, friends and family reported him missing to the police, instigating a search party to comb the mountain and surrounding area for the next six days.